 There are many myths about who can or cannot adopt.
 Here are some of the factors which can help you to decide whether you would be eligible to apply to adopt.
 REMEMBER: there is no such thing as a typical adopter.
 We are all different and so are the children waiting to be adopted.
 You do have to be; 21 year of age or over, domiciled in the UK, and you or any member of your household must not have a criminal conviction or caution for offences against children.
 Age: You have to be 21 years old.
 There is no legal upper age limit, and as caring for children is demanding, you need to be able to demonstrate the energy, and emotional and physical health necessary to care for a child throughout their minority and into adulthood.
-Catchment area: PACT works with families across London and the South East.
-Applicants will need to travel to one of PACT's offices for training and meetings.
-These are located in Reading, Brighton and London.
+Catchment area: PACT works with families across London, southern and central England.
+Applicants will need to travel to one of PACT's locations for training and meetings.
+These are located in Reading, Oxford, Milton Keynes, Brighton and London.
 If you live further than 50 miles from one of our offices please get in touch to find out whether we have a social worker available in your area.

 Marital status: You may be single, married, in a civil partnership, separated, widowed or divorced.
 If you apply as a couple you need to have been living together for at least two years and to have a relationship that is loving and enduring.
-Inclusivity: PACT actively recruits adopters who are LGBT+ (lesbian, gay, bisexual, transgender and other identities).
-You do not have to be heterosexual to apply.
-PACT subscribes to New Family Social to support our LGBT+ applicants.
+Inclusivity: PACT actively welcomes people who are LGBTQ+ (lesbian, gay, bisexual, transgender, queer and other identities).
+You do not have to be heterosexual to adopt.
+PACT subscribes to New Family Social to support our LGBTQ+ applicants.
 Children: People with and without birth or step children can adopt.
-We will discuss your experiences of childcare with you and if this is limited you will be asked to gain relevant voluntary experience with children.
-If you are already parents, there needs to be a considerable age difference (at least two years) between an adopted child and any children already in the family.
-This age gap is to ensure that children already in your family have a secure position and will be happy to welcome a new member of the family.
+If you are already a parent, there needs to be a considerable age difference (at least three years) between an adopted child and any children already in the family.
+This is to ensure that children already in your family have a secure position and will be happy to welcome a new member of the family.
 Adopted children may be more demanding than birth children at the same age and have significant emotional and behavioral needs.
 Adopted children should be younger than any birth or step children in your family as they may have negative memories of early parenting and may not cope well with a younger sibling.
-Childcare experience: We will discuss your experiences of childcare with you and if this is limited you will be asked to gain relevant voluntary experience with children.
+Childcare experience: We will discuss your experiences of childcare with you and, if this is limited, you will be asked to gain relevant voluntary experience with children.
 Spare room: You would ideally have a spare bedroom available for each child that you wish to adopt.
 Adopted children including siblings need their own space and a bedroom each.
 However, in certain circumstances this might not be necessary, for example for a same sex sibling group or for children who have previously shared a room.
 Fertility treatment/childlessness: Adoption is an option that can be considered at any stage, and we encourage you to get in touch to discuss whether it could be right for you.
 If you are undergoing fertility treatment we will ask you to allow six months to elapse between ceasing any fertility treatment and applying to adopt.
 Health: You need to be medically fit to care for a child throughout their childhood and into adulthood and you will need to have a medical with your GP as part of your application.
 PACT encourages applicants to have a BMI of below 40 and are open to discussing this aspect of health further.